evanasher95/myPokedex/README.md

-This is a simple web project to display a simple pokedex games.
+This is a simple apps to display pokedex using react and graphql apollo client.
+You can catch pokemon (50% probility of success) and give it a name, and you can release it from My Pokemon menu

 ## Table of Contents